valory-xyz/docs/docs/protocol/life_cycle_of_a_service.md

 #### Available actions

 * The service owner can deploy the [Safe](https://gnosis-safe.io/) multisig contract that will be associated with the service.
 The parameters shown in this screen are related to the creation of the safe (check the `setup` method [here](https://github.com/safe-global/safe-contracts/blob/main/contracts/Safe.sol)).
-If you are not familiar with the setup of such contracts, simply leave the default values and press the _Submit_ button.
-This will move the service to the _deployed_ state.
+If you are not familiar with the setup of such contracts, simply leave the default values.
+Press the _Submit_ button to transit to the _deployed_ state.
 * The service owner can terminate the service by pressing the _Terminate_ button.

 The connected wallet will ask to approve any transaction.